24 August 2015 Leave a comment

-6. What advice would you have for other schools putting together their first report?
+What advice do you have for other schools putting together their first report?

-7. What are your plans for your next report?
+What plans do you have for your second report?